A Shocked Wind Interpretation of an Odd Radio Circle: Results

 The median of the ratio of $\sigma / |V_{50}|$ for the \oiii \ emission is 6, with values near 3 in the center of the galaxy, increasing to 20 near the edges.
 The median $\sigma / V_{50}$ for H$\alpha$ is 5.
 The median of this ratio for the \oii \ emission is 4 and shows strong spatial variation, with elevated values ($\sim20$) towards the center of the nebula.

 The gas kinematics clearly show that the gas in the ORC4 central galaxy is not undergoing simple rotation, and the high $\sigma$ values in particular reflect that the gas is disturbed.
+Regions of high $\sigma$ could result from multiple distinct velocity components, though at the spectral resolution of this data that is not observed, or it could be due to turbulence.
 This is discussed further in Section 4 below.